tuck182/py-kodi-remote-controller/README.md

 ### General usage

 In the ``cmd`` client, albums and songs are identify with their internal ID, respectively ``albumid`` and ``songid``.
 To play an album, you have to request to play the album's ID.
-The application provides seach functions to identify easily the items that you want to play.
+The application provides search functions to identify easily the items that you want to play.
 The IDs is also displayed in all outputs in brackets.

 ### First start